 Oversight Mechanisms in Place

 In addition to the traditional oversight measures in place for federal funding, the CARES Act created substantial new authorities for federal oversight given the unprecedented amount of taxpayer funds entering the economy.

 Congress is one of the key traditional oversight authorities.
 As part of this role, the U.S. House of Representatives has established the oversight panel as a select subcommittee of the House Committee on Oversight and Reform.
-The subcommittee will be chaired by House Majority Whip Jim Clyburn (D-S.C.) and is expected to be active in investigating a wide range of coronavirus-related matters.
+The subcommittee is currently chaired by House Majority Whip James Clyburn (D-S.C.) and is expected to be active in investigating a wide range of coronavirus-related matters.
 The chairman has been given the authority to unilaterally issue subpoenas for records and testimony as well as obtain information from other House committees.

 Subcommittee counsel will have the authority to conduct depositions without a subcommittee member present.
 The subcommittee will also issue interim reports on its investigations and provide a final report to the House at the conclusion of its investigations.

 The CARES Act also created the COVID-19 Congressional Oversight Commission (COC), which is a bicameral congressional consisting of five members, with the Speaker of the House, House Minority Leader, Senate Majority Leader and Senate Minority Leader all having the authority to select one member.
 The fifth member, the chairperson, is selected jointly by the Speaker of the House and Senate Majority Leader, in consultation with the minority leaders.
 Currently, Rep. French Hill (R-AR), Rep. Donna Shalala (D-FL), and Senator Pat Toomey (R-PA) have been named to the COC.
 A Chairperson has not yet been appointed.